fbcotter/py3nvml/README.rst

 .. code:: python

-    import py3nvml
     py3nvml.grab_gpus(num_gpus=2, gpu_select=[0,1,2,3])
     sess = tf.Session()

 This will look for 3 available gpus in the range of gpus from 0 to 3.
 The range option is not necessary, and it only serves to restrict the search space for the grab_gpus.

 You can adjust the memory threshold for determining if a GPU is free/used with the :code:`gpu_fraction` parameter (default is 1):

 .. code:: python

-    import py3nvml
-    # Will allocate a GPU if less than 10% of its memory is being used
+    # Will allocate a GPU if less than 20% of its memory is being used
-    py3nvml.grab_gpus(num_gpus=2, gpu_fraction=0.9)
+    py3nvml.grab_gpus(num_gpus=2, gpu_fraction=0.8)
     sess = tf.Session()

 This function has no return codes but may raise some warnings/exceptions: